rolypolytoy/S1/README.md

 Another expired patent I found really useful is a full design of an SEM that expired in 1992: [US3924126A](https://patents.google.com/patent/US3924126A/en?q=H01J37%2f141).
 It's not as useful as the paper because it doesn't include full dimensions, but it's a sanity check and it has some useful information about alignment, some dimensions that weren't mentioned in the paper, and aperture-related info.
 So, another good source.

 For the pole piece: one internal piece, one external piece, attached w/screws.
 3A current, 2.8A current, 1.1 A current.
 14 AWG wire.
 Center of condenser lens at 80mm, Focal position 1 at approx. 100mm, Center of Condenser 2 at 164mm, Focal position 2 at approximately 170 mm, center of Objective at 295mm and focal position at 315 mm.
 1000 micrometer beam-limiting aperture at 80mm, 100 micrometer beam-limiting aperture at 200mm.
+Luckily all the apertures are 'inside' the lenses so we don't have to worry about them when constructing the structural parts.

 A 500 micrometer aperture as the condenser aperture at 60 mm and a 200 micrometer aperture as the objective aperture at 280 mm.